mikeroySoft/vhomelander/example-lander-site/content/en/_index.md

 	textLead1="Getting Started"

-	textSub1="See the documentation to help get started with Photon OS" buttonTxt1="Documentation"
+	textSub1="See the documentation to help get started with this Open Source Project" buttonTxt1="Documentation"

 	>}}